 The last thing anybody wants when they are driving on the roadway is to receive a traffic ticket.
 Yes, there are times when traffic citations are warranted.
 Traffic laws are in place for a reason – to keep us and others on the roadway safe.
 However, there are also times when traffic tickets are issued under questionable circumstances.
-Here, the Virginia traffic ticket defense attorneys at Randall Page, P.C. want to discuss some tips for avoiding traffic tickets in and around our area.
+Here, the Virginia traffic ticket defense attorneys at Randall, Page & Bruch, P.C. want to discuss some tips for avoiding traffic tickets in and around our area.

 Your number one goal on the roadway should not be simply avoiding traffic tickets; it should be remaining safe on the roadway.
 However, when you take steps to operate your vehicle safely, you are also taking steps to avoid costly traffic tickets.